microsoft/fluentui/rfcs/convergence/authoring-stories.md

 ### 9. default story

-1. Every documented component must have a story called `Default`.
+Every documented component must have a story called `Default`.
 This story must support manipulation with [Controls](https://storybook.js.org/docs/react/essentials/controls).
 Ordering of stories will be set up, so this would be the first story in Storybook nav tree.

 ### 10. design of stories

-1. Publicly visible stories should follow Fluent Design Language to give developers better feel for patterns they should utilise.
+Public stories should follow Fluent Design Language to give developers better feel for patterns they should utilise.
 For example, when a button is necessary do demonstrate usage of a component, Fluent UI Button should be used instead of a pure HTML button.

 ### 11. story code must be useful